hestiacp/hestiacp/README.md

 ```bash
 v-update-sys-hestia-git branchname
 ```
-Replace *branchname* with the name of the branch you wish to install from, such as release, prerelease, or master (stable, beta/release candidate, and current development code respectively).
+Replace *branchname* with the name of the branch you wish to install from, such as release or master (stable and current development branches, respectively).

 Reporting Issues
 =============================